 Child life specialist Karen Connelly of Advocate Trinity Hospital said, "It’s not easy for patients and families to be in the hospital at Christmastime and just to know that somebody is thinking of them from our community is so heartwarming.
 We couldn’t be more blessed to have Jessie think of us every year."

 Before purchasing the gifts, Tendayi rents a U-Haul van and drives it on her own to transport the toys from the stores to her home.
 Through the weeks before Christmas, the toys take up nearly every inch of her home.

 “It’s like I want to grab the whole store when I look at the toys," she said.
 “I don’t have kids so I didn’t know [what kids would like] but now I know very well."

-Of dealing with crowded stores on Thanksgiving and Black Friday, Tenyani said, “It’s fun and joyful because I’m doing it for a good reason.”
+Of dealing with crowded stores on Thanksgiving and Black Friday, Tendayi said, “It’s fun and joyful because I’m doing it for a good reason.”

 'You Have to Look Out for Others'

-"I feel so blessed to have this opportunity to serve these children," Tenyani said today on "Good Morning America."
+"I feel so blessed to have this opportunity to serve these children," Tendayi said today on "Good Morning America."
 "As long as I live I’ll be continuing serving these children."

 Tenyani’s hope is that others are inspired by her generous holiday act.